XSEDE/ipf/docs/INSTALL.md

 can then be enabled, started, and stopped in the usual ways.
 You may need to perform a 'chkconfig --add' or equivalent for each service.

-## Configuring Scheduler Logging for Activity Workflow
+## Configuring the Batch Scheduler Job Events Workflow

 ### Torque
 It is necessary for Torque to log at the correct level in order for IPF to be able to parse the messages that it uses in